massung/lexer/README.md

 Now we can call our parse function from within a `with-lexbuf` macro:

 	CL-USER > (with-lexbuf ("x=10") (my-parser #'my-lexer))
-	(:LET #<LEXER::TOKEN "x"> #<LEXER::TOKEN "10">)
+	(:LET "x" 10)
 	NIL

 And done!

 # Error Handling

-Since our lexer function parses the tokens on-demand each call, when all the token patterns fail, a `LEX-ERROR` condition will be signaled that specifies where in the source string (line # and at which exact character offset) things have gone wrong.
+Since our lexer function parses the tokens on-demand each call, when all the token patterns fail, a `lex-error` condition will be signaled that specifies where in the source (line # and lexeme) things have gone wrong.

-	CL-USER > (tokenize 'my-lexer "x=!10")
+	CL-USER > (with-lexbuf ("x=!10") (tokenize #'my-lexer))

-	Error: LEX-ERROR error on line 1 near "!"
+	Error: Parse error near "!" on line 1
 	  1 (abort) Return to level 0.
 	  2 Return to top loop level 0.

-*Note: work is being done to add restart options like editing the source, viewing the line the error occured on, skipping the character, etc.*

-To add custom errors in your parsers, it is recommended that you simply raise a `LEX-ERROR` and then provide your own `:reason` initarg when creating an instance of it along with the global `*lexbuf*`:
+To add custom errors in your parsers, just raise an error.
+Your error will be the `lex-error-reason` within the `lex-error` that is re-raised:

 	CL-USER > (defparser my-parser
 	            ((start let) $1)